-The administrative side of things is streamlined when using a fuel card scheme like fuelGenie, which provides single HMRC-approved invoices on a monthly basis for easy accounting and VAT reclaim.
+The administrative side of things is streamlined when using a fuel card scheme like fuelGenie, which provides single HMRC-approved invoices for easy accounting and VAT reclaim.
 Administrators can also keep track of driver cards, spending and credit limits using the online account management system.

 While some fuel cards, like fuelGenie, charge no annual fees, others do, increasing the cost of participating for companies and impacting the bottom line.
 To get the maximum benefits of using fuel cards, be sure to choose a fuel card with no annual charges to pay.

 There is a range of fuel cards on the market, many of which charge an annual fee per card.
 This can typically cost around the £20 mark.

 For a small business with five drivers on the scheme, for example, this translates into an extra £100 on top of the costs of the fuel itself.
 For a larger fleet with, for example, 100 vehicles operated by drivers using the fuel cards, this means paying out an extra £2000, which you could easily spend more wisely elsewhere.

 There is a wide variety of common justifications given for charging companies annual fees for fuel cards.
 These range from administrative expenses to cost of production.
 However, not every fuel card provider will charge your business for using fuel cards. fuelGenie customers don’t pay annual fees at all.
 In fact the fuelGenie fuel cards are completely free to join and use.

 As well as annual fuel card fees, there is a whole range of other additional fees to watch out for when choosing a fuel card provider.
 These include network service fee, convenience charges, copy invoice charges and risk-based fees.